-Parent of: Student ID: Date: harassment during educ computer systems of ce cation programs or activities, on school Policy on Harassment, Intimidation, and Bullying prohibit bullying obuses, or through use of data or computer software accessed throug cal location or time of access of a computer-related incident cannot be ned as: 1) Any willful attempt or threat to inflict injury on another person n, when accompanied by an apparent present ability to do so; 2) Any intentional displa y of force such as would give the victim n reason to fear or expect immediate bodily harm; or intimidate, that n, verbal, or physical act, which a reaso other person substantial physical harm nable person would perceive as being intended to threaten, harass, or visible bodily harm; b.
-Has the effe ect of substantially interfering with a stu udent's education; c.
-Is so severe e, persistent, or pervasive that it creates s an intimidating or threatening education environment; or d.
-Has the effe ect of substantially disrupting the orderl ly operation of the school.
-This letter is to inform yo ou that your child has been involved in a report of a bullying or harassment incident.
-A report has been i made that alleges your child as a perpe etrator of bullying or harassment.
-A report has been i made that alleges your child as a victim n of bullying or harassment.
-A report has been i made that alleges your child as a witne ss, bystander and/or complainant of bullying or harassment.
-Please discuss this with your child and call the school if you ne ed further assistance or information. reported act of bullying has been initiate ed.
-You will be notified of the outcome and any actions taken pertainin
+This is to notify you that ORC 3313.666 and the School's Policy on Harassment, Intimidation, and Bullying prohibit bullying or harassment during education programs or activities, on school buses, or through use of data or computer software accessed through computer systems of certain educational institutions.
+The physical location or time of access of a computer-related incident cannot be raised as a defense in any disciplinary action.
+"Bullying" is defined as:

+- 1) Any willful attempt or threat to inflict injury on another person, when accompanied by an apparent present ability to do so; - 2) Any intentional display of force such as would give the victim reason to fear or expect immediate bodily harm; or - 3) Any intentional written, verbal, or physical act, which a reasonable person would perceive as being intended to threaten, harass, or intimidate, that - a.
+Causes another person substantial physical harm or visible bodily harm; - b.
+Has the effect of substantially interfering with a student's education; - c.
+Is so severe, persistent, or pervasive that it creates an intimidating or threatening education environment; or - d.
+Has the effect of substantially disrupting the orderly operation of the school.

+This letter is to inform you that your child has been involved in a report of a bullying or harassment incident.

+A report has been made that alleges your child as a perpetrator of bullying or harassment.
+A report has been made that alleges your child as a victim of bullying or harassment.
+A report has been made that alleges your child as a witness, bystander and/or complainant of bullying or harassment

+Please discuss this with your child and call the school if you need further assistance or information.

+An investigation into the reported act of bullying has been initiated.
+You will be notified of the outcome and any actions taken pertaining to your child.
+Thank you for your attention to this matter.